zeevx/fandk-test-finito/README.md

 Banking system like no other, make secure transactions online or offline using our app or transfer device.

+## How to set up locally
+- Copy the content in .env.example to a new file called .env
+- Configure your .env correctly
+- Configure your .env with your paystack test/live keys
+- Run composer install
+- Run php artisan key:generate
+- Run php artisan migrate to run migrations
+- App is ready to be served

 ## Live Demo

 - [https://finito-cloud.herokuapp.com/](https://finito-cloud.herokuapp.com).